 Assess the strength of applicants who still use generic objectives such as: “To obtain a position that will enable me to use my strong organizational skills, educational background, and ability to work well with people in roles with increasing responsibility and management potential.”
 Keep in mind that this objective, sent to every employer, is a serious lost opportunity for you to learn the applicant’s strengths.

-When resumes and cover letters are customized, applicants have the opportunity to tell you that they have researched and understand your company and your business.
+When resumes and cover letters are customized, applicants have the opportunity to tell you that they have researched and understood your company and your business.
 They exhibit knowledge of your customers and products and know how they can contribute to your organization.

 A recent candidate told an interview committee that he “hadn't had a chance to visit the company’s website but he was certain that his development skills would enhance the company’s product.”

 This applicant should never have become a candidate and his interview wasted the employer’s team’s time.
-His lack of knowledge and research would have been obvious in effective resume review.
+His lack of knowledge and research would have been obvious in an effective resume review.

 Sure, in a tight job market applicants will apply for jobs for which they are overqualified.
 You walk a fine line in selecting such a candidate for your jobs, however.
-Your organization will benefit from their long term experience and the knowledge they bring to your workplace.
+Your organization will benefit from their long-term experience and the knowledge they bring to your workplace.

 But, any new workplace invests employee time and money in training even an experienced person.
 Employees build relationships, and your workplace is always disrupted when an employee leaves.

-So, an employee who was overqualified for the position in the first place may be a short term employee.
+So, an employee who was overqualified for the position in the first place may be a short-term employee.
 In fact, they may continue their job search after accepting your offered position.
 This is the downside to employing an overqualified person in your job.

-Employers need to decide whether the candidate’s likely short term tenure is offset by the value they will bring to your organization.
+Employers need to decide whether the candidate’s likely short-term tenure is offset by the value they will bring to your organization.
 To make this decision, add in the cost of an entire search for another new employee, and the cost of the loss to your workplace.